-Plaintiff Twelve Twelve Nashville, LLC d/b/a Pemrose ("Plaintiff"), for its Complaint against The Cincinnati Insurance Company, The Cincinnati Casualty Company and The Cincinnati Indemnity Company (the "Defendants"), alleges as follows:
+Plaintiff Gaston & Murrell Family Dentistry, PLLC, for its Complaint against The Cincinnati Insurance Company, The Cincinnati Casualty Company and The Cincinnati Indemnity Company (the "Defendants"), alleges as follows:

-1. Plaintiff is the owner and operator of a restaurant in Nashville, Tennessee who has been forced, by recent orders issued by the City of Nashville ("City") and the State of Tennessee ("State"), to cease and/or curtail its operations-through no fault of its own-as part of the City and State's efforts to address the COVID-19 crisis.
-The closures mandated by these orders present an existential threat to small local businesses such as Plaintiff.
+1. Plaintiff is the owner and operator of a dentistry practice in Nashville, Tennessee who has been forced, by recent orders issued by the City of Nashville ("City") and the State of Tennessee ("State"), to cease and/or curtail its non-emergency operations-through no fault of its own-as part of the State's efforts to address the COVID-19 crisis.
+The closures mandated by these orders present an existential threat to small local businesses such as Plaintiff's.
 To protect its business from situations like these, which threaten its livelihood based on factors wholly outside of its control, Plaintiff obtained business interruption insurance from Defendants.
-In a blatant breach of their insurance obligations that they voluntarily undertook in exchange for Plaintiff's premium payments, Defendants denied Plaintiff's claims arising from the State and City-ordered interruption of its businesses.
-2. As a result, Plaintiff now brings this action against Defendants for their intentional failure to honor their obligations under commercial businessowners insurance policies issued to Plaintiff, which provide coverage for losses incurred due to a suspension of its operations, including when its business is forced to close due to a government order.
+In a blatant breach of their insurance obligations that they voluntarily undertook in exchange for Plaintiff's premium payments, Defendants denied Plaintiff's claims arising from the State and City-ordered interruption of its business.

+2. As a result, Plaintiff now brings this action against Defendants for their intentional failure to honor their obligations under the commercial businessowners insurance policy issued to Plaintiff, which provides coverage for losses incurred due to a suspension of its operations, including when its business is forced to close due to a government order.